questionlp/api.wwdt.me_docs/content/endpoints/guest.md

 ### List guests with details

-List all Not My Job guests along with their appearances and scores, sorted by guest name and appearance date
+Returns an array of guest objects, each containing their database ID, name, slug string and an array of their appearances.

+The array is sorted by guest name and guest apperances are sorted by show date.

 ```endpoint
 GET /v1.0/guests/details